 Jackie Hoist has confirmed her Mastery of Historical Preservation techniques - her name appears on the State Historic Preservation Office's list of consultants meeting the Qualifications for Historical Architects under 36CFR61 criteria.
 This also confirms her proficiency in Architectural History and Design.
 She has taught Architecture History at the college level for 5 years.
 Her experiences, including a master's degree from University of Michigan School of Architecture and Urban Planning, 30 years of architectural practice, and more than a decade on her local planning commission has prepared her with knowledge of Urban Planning and Urban Design.
-Jackie has worked in consulting for Overlay Zoning for Historic areas within communities, prepared a complete maintenance manual for the preservation of historic Applewood Estate, prepared articles and graphics for maintaining features of Steel, and has in-depth knowledge of the Secretary of the Interior Guidelines for Rehabilitating Historic Buildings.
+Jackie has worked in consulting for Overlay Zoning for Historic areas within communities, prepared a complete maintenance manual for the preservation of historic Applewood Estate, prepared articles and graphics for maintaining features of historic homes, co-authored and published Lighthouses Along the Rivers of Steel, and has in-depth knowledge of the Secretary of the Interior Guidelines for Rehabilitating Historic Buildings.